It's time to get into the holiday spirit! That means we want to know what alcohol goes in eggnog to make it holly jolly.

 Brandy

-Add brandy to the list of what liquor goes in eggnog.
+Add brandy to the list of what alcohol goes in eggnog.
 This spirit works so well with the cozy ingredients in this holiday drink.

-Brandy, which is made by distilling wine, has a slightly sweet flavor.
+Brandy, made by distilling wine, has a slightly sweet flavor.
 This sweetness helps to cut the richness of nog.
-Try it in our classic brandy eggnog recipe or even splashed into a glass of vegan eggnog.
+Try it in our classic brandy eggnog recipe.

 How Much Rum (or Whiskey or Brandy) to Add to Eggnog

 For the best-tasting boozy eggnog, make sure you get your ratios right.
-In general, this means using a 4:1 ratio of eggnog to the liquor of your choice.
+In general, this means using a 4:1 ratio of eggnog to the alcohol of your choice.

 That means if you’re stirring up a single serving of nog to sip as you enjoy a Hallmark Christmas movie, combine 4 ounces of eggnog (this is a typical serving size) with an ounce of your preferred spirit.
 If you want your eggnog served warm, heat the nog first, then add the rum.